dff1980/SAPDI-2022/README.md

 What about use CLI?
 You can create bootstrap Rancher server and create RKE using the next [instruction](rancher-cli.md).

-Goto Rancher web interface and do next:
+Go to Rancher web interface and do next:
- - Create custom cluster and obtain a install command
+ - Create custom cluster and obtain an installation command
- - Start the install command at node
+ - Start the installation command at node

 ```bash
 sudo salt '192.168.0.20' grains.append roles rke2-master